rossella-v/CONcreTEXT/README.md

 Furthermore, the task will be useful to test contextualized models (such as those descending from [[16]](#16) and [[17]](#17)), that were proposed to extend traditional embeddings by also extracting context sensitive features.
 The CONcreTEXT task may be relevant also for the psycho-linguistics community, where ratings about concreteness, imageability and other features (a.o. [[8]](#8), [[9]](#9)) are largely used as control variables in many experiments.
 The resulting annotated dataset itself (for both the Italian and English languages) will be a resource to be exploited for future researches focused on concreteness in a more contextual, and thus ecological, setting.

+### Definition of concreteness

+Operationally, the very first issue is that it is not straightforward to define concreteness/abstractness [[18]](#18).
+Provided that more fine grained distinctions on abstract and concrete word meanings can be drawn, the term 'concrete' has two main interpretations:
+- what is closer to perception (as opposed to what cannot be experienced directly through the senses);
+- what is more specific (as opposed to high-level, abstract).

+We are mostly interested in the first aspect, that is perceptually salient concreteness/abstractness.

 ## Data Description

 ## Data Format